mlitwiniuk/maciej.litwiniuk.net/content/posts/2024-01-31-multiple-apps-on-one-server-using-kamal.md

   - Learning
 ---

-Kamal is great, there are no doubts about it.
-And when combined with power-efficient bare-metal servers on ie. hetzner.com, it's even more interesting - it's actually possible to have to full, multiple Rails (or any other) apps deployed through kamal on the same machine.
-Of course - together with additional "accessories" - like postgresql or redis.
+Kamal's effectiveness is undeniable.
+Its integration with power-efficient bare-metal servers, such as those available on Hetzner.com, elevates its appeal, allowing for the simultaneous deployment of multiple Rails applications (or applications developed with other frameworks) on a single server.
+This setup can be further enhanced with the inclusion of additional components like PostgreSQL or Redis.

-First of all we need to remember, that as each service is always namespaced, traefik is not - so there can be only one traefic service in our setup.
-In my case I've decided, that prograils service responsible for running [prograils.com](https://prograils.com) website it's going to act as primary one.
-Here's it's full config:
+It's important to note that while each service in this configuration operates within its own namespace, Traefik does not share this characteristic; only one Traefik service can be included in our setup.
+In my scenario, I've designated the Prograils service, which powers the [prograils.com](https://prograils.com) website, as the primary service.
+Below is the complete configuration for this setup:

 ```yaml
 service: prograils